-McKendree University opened two new residence halls in Fall 2011 on the Lebanon campus.
-The new halls accommodate 200 students in single and double suites.
-The complex includes a laundry facility, a fitness center, and a "great room" gathering place with a fireplace and kitchen.
-Each floor has a lounge and study area.
-The new halls are accessible by elevator and stairs and protected by a key-card entrance for added security.
+In Fall 2011, McKendree University introduced Residence Hall East and Residence Hall West to the Lebanon campus.
+The new three-story halls accommodate 200 students in single and double suites and include a laundry facility, a fitness center, and a "great room" gathering place with a fireplace and kitchen.
+Each floor also provides a lounge and study area, are accessible by elevator and stairs, and protected by a key-card entrance for added security.
 A spacious courtyard is part of the outdoor landscape.
+First-year students are given priority to Residence Hall East, while Residence Hall West is available to all McKendree students.
+Additional housing facilities on campus consist of Baker Hall, Barnett Hall, Walton Hall, and The Suites.
+Any students living in these on-campus housing options are required to have a meal plan.
+The Hunter